CyberEthicalMe/blog-articles/cksece41c0ib2t2s16fwo8bro.md

 ```
 ![2021-08-08-15-39-04.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1629025750745/FTOHrT8_N.png)

-We are dealing with the `nginx` backend.
+We are dealing with the `Node.JS Express` backend.
 In the source of the page, there is a reference to the `upload.js` script file.

 ![2021-08-08-15-41-45.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1629025759300/vVdq_4LIcC.png)